 “As the cost of living crisis piles pressure on households, more and more people in East Lothian are being forced to turn to foodbanks and other community food services.
 Families are at breaking point and parents are struggling to feed their children.

-“It is more urgent than ever that we enshrine people’s right to food in Scots law, but the SNP-Green government keep kicking the can down the road.
+“It is more urgent than ever that we enshrine people’s right to food in Scots law.
 There is no more time to delay – this year must be the year we embed the right to food in law at last.”